Tenure-Track or Visiting Faculty in Gaming & Animation

 - Tuition discount and other staff benefits

 Timetable: Application review begins October 10, 2020 continues until the position is filled.
 This position could accommodate a start date of either January 2021 or August 2021.
-To apply send a cover letter, curriculum vitae, OC application form, personal statement of faith, and copies of undergraduate and graduate transcripts (please do not send official transcripts at this time), to Human Resources at: firstname.lastname@example.org or P.O.
+To apply send a cover letter, curriculum vitae, OC application form, personal statement of faith, and copies of undergraduate and graduate transcripts (please do not send official transcripts at this time), to Human Resources at: email@example.com or P.O.
 Box 11000, Oklahoma City, OK 73136.
 Electronic attachments and cover letters are preferred.
-As candidates advance through the screening process additional materials, such as letters of recommendation (including one from a home congregation), a writing sample, and a statement of teaching philosophy, and evidence of commitment to diversity and equity will be requested.
+As candidates advance through the screening process additional materials, such as letters of recommendation (including one from a local church), a writing sample, and a statement of teaching philosophy, and evidence of commitment to diversity and equity will be requested.

 Oklahoma Christian University is a private liberal arts university affiliated with the Churches of Christ.
 Though all applicants who are actively engaged in a life of Christian faith and service will be considered, preference will be given to candidates who are active members of the Church of Christ.
 The University complies with all laws regarding race, color, age, sex, national origin, marital status, military service, and disability.
 As a religious educational institution the University is permitted by law to consider religious beliefs and practices in making employment decisions and the University does so to achieve its mission.

-Oklahoma Christian University is looking for employees who are willing to express the “The Second Mile—Serving One Another” goal of the University, to demonstrate a personal faith in Jesus Christ, to be actively involved in a local congregation, and to support the Christian mission of the University.
+Oklahoma Christian University is looking for employees who are willing to express the “The Second Mile—Serving One Another” goal of the University, to demonstrate a personal faith in Jesus Christ, to be actively involved in a local church, and to support the Christian mission of the University.